Onyx-Prasai/Onyx.h/Main file/About.md

 <h3>In brief</h3>

 - It Creates "Smart" Numbers
     In C++, a double is just a raw number.
-In your library, a Quantity is a number that "knows" what it represents.
+In this library a quantity "knows" what datatype it represents.
     It attaches unit Tag so the compiler knows if the number represents Hertz, Decibels, or Milliseconds.

 - The library prevents from performing mathematically impossible operations.